sillsdev/EthnoLib/README.md

 EthnoLib is a [monorepo](https://nx.dev/concepts/decisions/why-monorepos) using Nx.

+We recommend installing nx globally.
+`npm i -g nx`

+But if you don't, you can just prefix all the commands with `npx`

 Nx caches builds for efficiency.
 If at any point you need to clear your local cache, run `npx nx reset`

 ## Language Picker